A sex act performed without the consent of the person to which it is being done.

 In the 1996 FBI UCR, it is stated that 8% of reports of forcible rape were determined to be unfounded upon investigation.

 "Victim blaming" is holding the victim of a crime to be in whole or in part responsible for what has happened to them.
 For example a motorist who leaves his/her car unlocked with the keys in the ignition may be held partly responsible if the car is stolen.
-In the context of rape, this concept refers to popular attitudes that certain victim behaviours (such as flirting or wearing sexually provocative clothing) may encourage rape, analogous to leaving ones car with the keys in the ignition or provoking an assault by "winding up" the assailant.
+In the context of rape, this concept refers to popular attitudes that certain victim behaviors (such as flirting or wearing sexually provocative clothing) may encourage rape, analogous to leaving ones car with the keys in the ignition or provoking an assault by "winding up" the assailant.
 In extreme cases victims are said to have "asked for it" simply by not behaving demurely.
 In most Western countries the defence of provocation is not accepted in mitigation of rape.

 A global survey of attitudes toward sexual violence by the Global Forum for Health Research shows that victim-blaming concepts are least partially accepted in many countries.